 Some candidates are sponsored by their own governments, universities or employers while others apply for fellowships offered through the United Nations and its specialised agencies such as UNICEF, WHO, WB, UNDP or through other international programmes, such as those of OECD, EU or OAS.
 For more information on these and other possibilities, go to the KIT scholarship webpage.

-The OKP application will have to be done via the online application system of Nuffic (DELTA).
-OKP application period for academic year 2020-2021:
+The OKP application will have to be done via an online application system.
+Applicants who have received academic admission will receive the link to apply for the scholarship automatically when the application period opens: OKP application period for academic year 2021-2022:

 See the detailed instructions on OKP information.